 Are Pie Pumpkins Sweet?

 Going to grocery stores during Autumn is always so much fun.
-The stores are packed full of seasonal squash, apples, and baked goods and aromatic spices fill up the air.
-One item that you fill probably see a ton of is Pie Pumpkins.
-Growing up I never really ate pumpkin outside of pumpkin pie, so Pie Pumpkins was not something I was familiar with until recently.
+The stores are packed full of seasonal squash, apples, and baked goods, and aromatic spices fill up the air.
+One item that you probably see a ton of is Pie Pumpkins.
+Growing up, I never really ate pumpkin outside of pumpkin pie, so Pie Pumpkins was not something I was familiar with until recently.

-Whenever I think of pumpkin I always think of desserts.
-It's kind of funny when you think about it, because pumpkin is just another squash variety.
-Therefore it actually makes more sense to use pumpkin in savory recipes like this Pumpkin Spice Tacos recipe.
+Whenever I think of pumpkins, I always think of desserts.
+It's kind of funny when you think about it because pumpkin is just another squash variety.
+Therefore, it actually makes more sense to use pumpkin in savory recipes like this Pumpkin Spice Tacos recipe.

 Pie Pumpkins do not naturally have a sweet flavor at all.
-In my opinion it is less sweet than a butternut squash.
-It tastes like a cross between a spaghetti squash and an acorn squash in my opinion.
+In my opinion, it is less sweet than a butternut squash.
+It tastes like a cross between a spaghetti squash and an acorn squash, in my opinion.
 Which makes it the perfect squash for savory recipes.
 Check out this Roasted Pumpkin Dhal for another delicious savory pumpkin recipe!

 What's The Best Vegan Sour Cream Substitute?